Having the right packing checklist can make your Dubai desert safari more comfortable, safe, and enjoyable.

 - Use zip-lock bags or dust covers for phones and cameras

-- Avoid changing lenses in windy or sandy areas
+- Avoid changing camera lenses in windy or sandy areas — our photography guide covers how to protect your gear step by step

 - Keep devices away from direct sun when not in use